South West Public Health Training Programme

 Acting Up and Locum Consultant

-It must be made clear that Registrars do not need to have a period of ‘acting up’ experience to be able to achieve leadership opportunities and skills.
+It must be made clear that Registrars do not need to have a period of ‘Acting Up’ experience to be able to achieve leadership opportunities and skills.

 Principles of Acting Up

-Specialty Registrars who are within six months of their anticipated CCT are eligible to ‘Act Up’ as consultants, for up to a maximum period of three months.
-Trainees may only Act Up into a vacancy arising in an existing Consultant post (i.e. a pre-existing post where the consultant has left / is away).
-Newly created (as yet unfilled) Consultant posts are not suitable for Acting Up purposes.
+Specialty Registrars who are within twelve months of their anticipated CCT date are eligible to ‘Act Up’ as Consultants, for up to a period of between three and six months.
+StRs may only ‘Act Up’ into a vacancy arising in a Faculty-approved Consultant post.

-Specialty Registrars will retain their National Training Number (NTN) during the period of Acting Up and must not resign from the training scheme prior to taking up the acting up post.
+Specialty Registrars will retain their National Training Number (NTN) during the period of ‘Acting Up’ and must not resign from the training scheme prior to taking up the acting up post.

 When in post the term ‘Acting Up’ and not ‘Locum’ must be applied.

-A Registrar whose annual review of progress is deemed unsatisfactory or with unmet objectives/competences will not be granted permission for a period of Acting Up.
-Trainees who have unmet objectives or competencies still outstanding in their final year are not eligible to apply for a period of acting up.
-When a Specialty Registrar has had all learning outcomes signed off by their educational supervisor then the Head of School and TPD will approve whether the Specialty Registrar can commence a period of acting up if the opportunity arose.
-The Educational Supervisor should inform the Head of School and TPD that all learning outcomes have been achieved.
-The trainee must continue to have educational supervision during the acting up period.
-This may be with the pre-existing supervisor or, for the duration of the acting up period, responsibility may be transferred to another supervisor on the scheme that is more local to the acting up post.
-This needs to be specified in advance and agreed with both supervisor(s) and the Head of School and TPD.
+A Registrar whose annual review of progress is deemed unsatisfactory or with unmet learning outcomes will not be granted permission for a period of ‘Acting Up’.
+When a Specialty Registrar has had all learning outcomes signed off by their educational supervisor then the Head of School will approve whether the Specialty Registrar can commence a period of ‘Acting Up’ if the opportunity arose.
+The Educational Supervisor should inform the Head of School that all learning outcomes have been achieved.
+The StR must continue to have educational supervision during the ‘Acting Up’ period.
+This may be with the pre-existing supervisor or, for the duration of the ‘Acting Up’ period, responsibility may be transferred to another accredited supervisor that is more local to the ‘Acting Up’ post.
+This needs to be specified in advance and agreed with both supervisor(s) and the Head of School.

-Registrars can act up for a maximum of 3 months towards their training and need to apply for OOPT prospectively to do this, getting Faculty approval and using standard Severn PGME processes.
 An educational supervisor is still required.
-When completing the application it must be made clear who will be supervising the Registrar during the Acting Up – they are still a trainee and cannot undertake Consultant level work without direct Consultant supervision still being available in an appropriate way.
+When completing the application, it must be made clear who will be supervising the Registrar during the ‘Acting Up’ period – they are still a StR and cannot undertake Consultant level work without direct Consultant supervision still being available in an appropriate way.

-Any ‘Acting Up’ opportunity will only be approved within the HESW region.
-Registrars will not receive approval to Act Up within another Region.
+Any ‘Acting Up’ opportunity will only be approved within the SW region.
+Registrars may receive approval to ‘Act Up’ within another Region but only in exceptional circumstances and if it fits with future career plans.

 Acting up payments